 a belly full of hot peppers is NMO and stomach problems

-Emotions were high and emotions were low.
 I felt joy but with a side of misery.
 If it’s one thing I can’t stand, it's going and finding out what’s wrong with me.
 Making a doctor's appointment or eye doctor or dentist appointment gives me anxiety, I hate the not knowing and the knowing.
-This summer my body went on vacation and left a really bad babysitter for it.
+This summer my body decided to take a detour, and I wasn't sure if NMOSD was behind it all.

-One part of me was telling me to go seek some help and the other part of me wanted to check google.
+One part of me was telling me to go seek some help and the other part of me wanted to check Google.
 I did neither and just went on with my trip.
-I know spicy food would catch up to me eventually and acid reflux would take over and I’d have to watch what I eat at some point.
-Well, this summer was that point.
+I knew spicy food would catch up to me eventually and acid reflux would take over, and I’d have to watch what I eat at some point.
+Well, this summer my body reached that point.

 With some small changes in diet, I was slowly getting back to normal.
 The acid taste was still an issue and lasted for about a month.
 It wasn’t anything I couldn't handle but still made me feel miserable.